ChinaMadlife/PYNQ/docs/source/10_creating_overlays.rst

    ``<GitHub Repository>/python/pynq/pl.py``

-The Bitstream can then be downloaded from Python:
+The bitstream can then be downloaded from Python:

 .. code-block:: python